How to Reply to an Interview Invitation Email (Samples)

 What if the employer asks you follow-up questions

 In other cases, employers will ask you some follow-up questions to further determine if you qualify for an in-person interview.
-Follow-up questions should be answered professionally as they often act as preliminary interview.
+Follow-up questions should be answered professionally as they often act as preliminary interviews.

 The types of follow-up questions asked by employers include: